g-etorri/articles/jncie-self-study/igp-configuration/7-igp-config.md

 set interfaces ae0 apply-groups isis-if
 ```
 But, how can I be sure if the configuration is applied?

-As I said, the interface will inherit the configuration, in Junos ou can view the inheritance of a configuration:
+As I said, the interface inherits the configuration.
+In Junos, you can view this inheritance using a specific command:
 ```
 root@R1> show configuration interfaces ae0 | display inheritance
 description to-R2/ae0;